jupierce/enhancements/enhancements/update/maintenance_schedules.md

-The enhancement offers a direct operational tool to users while indirectly supporting a longer term separation of control-plane and worker-node updates into distinct concepts and phases of managing an OpenShift cluster.
-The motivations for both will be covered here as the latter goal, while not completely realized by this enhancement alone, ultimately provides the business value necessary to justify an investment in the new operational tool.
+The enhancement offers a direct operational tool to users while indirectly supporting a longer term separation of control-plane and worker-node updates for **Standalone** cluster profiles into distinct concepts and phases of managing an OpenShift cluster (HCP clusters already provide this distinction).
+The motivations for both aspects will be covered, but a special focus will be made on the motivation for separating Standalone control-plane and worker-node updates as, while not fully realized by this enhancement alone, ultimately provides additional business value helping to justify an investment in the new operational tool.

 ### Supporting the Eventual Separation of Control-Plane and Worker-Node Updates
-One of the key value propositions of this proposal pre-supposes a successful decomposition of the existing, fully self-managed, update process into two
+One of the key value propositions of this proposal pre-supposes a successful decomposition of the existing, fully self-managed, Standalone update process into two
-distinct phases of the platform update as understood and controlled by the end-user:
+distinct phases as understood and controlled by the end-user:
 (1) control-plane update and (2) worker-node updates.

-To some extent, Maintenance Schedules are a solution to a problem that will be created by this separation: there is a perception that it would also double the operational burden for users updating a cluster (i.e. they have two phases to initiate and watch vs just one).
+To some extent, Maintenance Schedules (a key supported option for change management) are a solution to a problem that will be created by this separation: there is a perception that it would also double the operational burden for users updating a cluster (i.e. they have two phases to initiate and monitor instead of just one).
 In short, implementing the Maintenance Schedules concept allows users to succinctly express if and how they wish to differentiate these phases.

-Users well served by the full managed update experience can set maintenance windows suggesting control-plane and worker node updates can take place at any time.
-Users who need more control may choose to update their control-plane regularly (e.g. to patch CVEs) while using a maintenance window for worker-nodes to only update during specific, low utilization, periods of the year.
+Users well served by the fully self-managed update experience can disable change management (i.e. not set an enforced maintenance schedule), specifying that control-plane and worker node updates can take place at any time.
+Users who need more control may choose to update their control-plane regularly (e.g. to patch CVEs) with a permissive change management configuration for the control-plane while using a tight maintenance schedule for worker-nodes to only update during specific, low utilization, periods.

-Since separating the node update phases is such an important driver for Maintenance Windows, their motivations are heavily intertwined.
+Since separating the node update phases is such an important driver for Maintenance Schedules, their motivations are heavily intertwined.
 The remainder of this section, therefore, delves into the motivation for this separation.

 #### The Case for Control-Plane and Worker-Node Separation